 This isn’t a comprehensive list.
 Regularly spending time in nature offers several mental health benefits.
 Regardless, it’s clear the benefits are significant.
 Although getting out in nature is tougher nowadays as more and more people move into urban environments, it’s important to make the effort to enjoy nature.

-Author bio: Emma is a freelance writer based out of Boston, MA.
+About the Writer: Emma is a freelance writer based out of Boston, MA.
 She writes most often on health and education.
 When not writing, she enjoys reading and watching film noir.
 Say hi on Twitter @EmmaSturgis2